Cadecraft/Authenticator/README.md

 wasm-pack build --target web
 ```

-Run this command in the main `Authenticator` folder to compile to js:
+Run this command in the main `Authenticator` folder to compile to JS:
 ```
 npx tsc server.ts
 ```